tc39/proposal-function-implementation-hiding/README.md

 ## The solution

 The solution is to provide a way to modify the output of the above functions, to prevent them from exposing implementation details.
-This is done via the above-described new directives, tentatively `"hide implementation"` and `"sensitive"`.
+This is done via the above-described new directives, tentatively `"hide source"` and `"sensitive"`.
 Like `"use strict"`, they can be applied to either an entire source file or per-function.

 Similar to the `"use strict"` directive, these new directives apply "inclusively downward", so that everything within the scope, plus the function itself when in function scope, gets hidden.
 For example: